-First make sure your thermostat is set to heat and you have actually increased the set point for heat.
-I said actually because I’ve had people decrease the set point and wondered why their heat did not work??
+First, make sure your thermostat is set to heat, and you have increased the setpoint for heat.
+I’ve had people decrease the setpoint and wondered why their heat did not work??
 Anyhow, make sure you only set 1° above the house temperature.
 Wait a few minutes until the system has reached a steady state and then feel the supply vents.
 Is the temperature warm or hot?
 No. Then keep reading.

-Problems that will cause your heat pump to blow cold air include:
+Problems that will cause your heat pump to blow cold air in the winter include:

-- your heat pump condenser tripped the breaker so its blowing cold air.
-This includes electrical problems such as bad compressor contactor.
+- Your heat pump condenser tripped the breaker, so it’s blowing cold air.
+That includes electrical problems such as a bad compressor contactor.

-- Reversing Valve not shifting properly.
+- The reversing valve not shifting properly.
 Reversing valves for most heat pumps only shift for cooling.
 Rheem and Ruud shift the reversing valve for heating.
-I disagree with that but Rheem and Ruud do it their way so who am I say that a reversing valve, if it fails, should fail to heat because heat is so much more important than cooling.
+I disagree with that, but Rheem and Ruud do it their way, so who am I to say that a reversing valve if it fails, should fail to heat because heat is so much more important than cooling.

-- Your heat pump has a refrigerant leak (Freon leak as some people call it) that needs to be repaired.
-Fixing a refrigerant leak is always recommended however some people simply call a contractor and the contractor often times simple refills the system until you need it again.
+- Your heat pump has a refrigerant leak (Freon leak as some people call it) that needs a leak check to find and repair the leak.
+Fixing a refrigerant leak is always recommended; however, some people call a contractor, and the contractor refills the system until you need it again.
 I recommend you fix the refrigerant leak.